InsightsNet/texannotate/README.md

 2. Improved conservative parsing strategy for `LatexGroupNode`.
 We previously didn't color-code them because we were concerned that it was breaking the parameters of the unknown macro.
 Now we include `LatexGroupNode` with a length of more than 20 characters in the color annotation.
 3. Added a black font to the PDF output.
 This is because color markup still changes the layout of the original paper to a greater or lesser extent.
 To keep the annotation looking the same as the original document, we will now compile the "original document" in black font.

+[2024-04-08]:
+1. LaTeXML is installed in the AutoTeX container and is used to standardize the code for `tex` column in the annotation.
+2. Applied standardized annotation to `equation` and `table` annotation.
+3. Refined annotation strategy for `algorithm` environments.

 ## Main Purpose:

 1. **LaTeX Compilation**: Compile LaTeX into PDF using a dockerized environment, leveraging TexLive2023.